microsoft/dotnet/Documentation/compatibility/workflow-xoml-definition-and-sqltrackingservice-caches-changed-from-md5-to-sha256.md

 System.AppContext.SetSwitch("Switch.System.Workflow.Runtime.UseLegacyHashForSqlTrackingCacheKey", true);
 ```

-Or in configuration (this needs to be in config file for the application that is creating the WorkflowRuntime object):
+Or in the configuration file (this needs to be in the config file for the application that is creating the <xref:System.Workflow.Runtime.WorkflowRuntime> object):
 ```xml
 <configuration>
    <runtime>